|I established this page in 2000,

-various relevant sources, nevertheless in May/June 2003 several ladies
+various relevant sources.
+I was thus surprised when in May/June 2003 several ladies

 objected to the content.
-However I feel that there are
+After a careful review I believe that the

 transsexual women that make it appropriate for this site.
 I appreciate comments from anyone mentioned on this page, and also welcome